 It’s time to celebrate!
-The spring season brings with it a new conservation milestone: grizzly bears in British Columbia are five years free from being hunted by foreign and residential hunters for their hide, paws, and head.
-The BC government's decision to end grizzly bear hunting throughout the province in 2017 was a monumental recognition of the values of British Columbians, a progressive wildlife management policy, and a significant step forward for the welfare and conservation of the grizzly bear.
+2022 brings with it a new conservation milestone: grizzly bears in British Columbia are five years free from being hunted by foreign and residential hunters for their hide, paws, and head.
+Five years ago on December 18th, 2017 the BC government announced their decision to end grizzly bear hunting throughout the province.
+This was a monumental recognition of the values of British Columbians, a progressive wildlife management policy, and a significant step forward for the welfare and conservation of the grizzly bear.
 Join us and grizzly bear advocates across Canada and around the world in celebrating this five year anniversary.

 Give a charitable gift of $300 or above and receive a Grizzly Guardian Plush Bear, 8x12 Fine Art Print, Three Stickers, Custom Five Years Free Tote Bag, "There Are No Winners" LUSH Bear Pin, Guardian Bear Advocate Bracelet.
 Includes Charitable Tax Receipt, Box, Shipping..